 - 1 liter chicken broth

-- Heat thes olive oil in heavy large pot over medium heat.
+- Heat the olive oil in a heavy large pot over medium heat.
 Add carrots, pumpkin, onion, coriander, turmeric, salt and sauté until they begin to brown, about 15 minutes.

 - Once vegetables have begun to brown, add chicken broth.
 Cover pot with lid and simmer until carrots and pumpkin are tender, stirring occasionally, about 30 minutes.

 - Puree soup with an immersion blender until smooth.